TheJacksonLaboratory/image-processing-ia/episodes/08-segmentation.md

 `sigma`, `t`, `connectivity`, and `min_size`.

 Two things to remember:

-- the H&E image has RGB color channels that don't mean anything on their own, so it is best to convert it to grayscale before blurring and thresholding
+- The H&E image has RGB color channels that don't mean anything on their own, so it is best to convert it to grayscale before blurring and thresholding

-- the H&E image has a light background, so the pixel values to turn "on" with a threshold will be *less than* (`<`) the threshold value `t`.
+- The H&E image has a light background, so the pixel values to turn "on" with a threshold will be *less than* (`<`) the threshold value `t`.

 :::::::::::::::  solution